 - Needs extra funds to purchase an investment property quickly

 - Is looking to build their retirement account or diversify

 - Wants to lend money via a note from your IRA

 - Wants to invest in other assets such as private LLCs and private stocks

 When investing in real estate consider doing a 1031 exchange or real estate IRA.
 Both could save you thousands of dollars on taxes on the sale of your investment property.
-Midland IRA specializes in the administration of self-directed IRAs.
-Midland 1031 is a qualified intermediary and is also a sister company of Midland IRA.
+Midland Trust specializes in the administration of self-directed IRAs.
+Midland 1031 is a qualified intermediary and is also a sister company of Midland Trust.
 They are also the only 1031 exchange company in Southwest Florida with two Certified Exchange Specialists (CES) on staff.

 For questions regarding 1031 exchanges and to reach Midland 1031, call 239-333-1031 or visit www.midland1031.com